yahiakala/notalone-app/README.md

 ```

 Replace <github clone url> with the clone URL of your forked GitHub repository and <name> with the name you want to give to your app.

-## Set up Anvil Account

-Create an account on the Anvil website if you do not have one already.
-It is recommended to set up a Personal Plan for more features and better support.

-After creating your account, create a blank Anvil app.
-You will use this app to link your Amoni repository.

-## Set up a Second Remote Repository

-Set up a second remote repository with your blank Anvil app's SSH path.
-This will allow you to push and pull changes between your local machine and the Anvil app.

-You are now ready to start developing your Anvil app.
-Happy coding!